 Each of us has some imperfections with our teeth.
 A tooth may be crooked, another chipped.
 There may be a gap between teeth, or they may be discolored beyond what whitening can address.
-Porcelain veneers are the perfect cosmetic cover-up, giving you a beautiful smile for the world to see without a lengthy series of procedures.
+Cosmetic porcelain dental veneers are the perfect cover-up, giving you a beautiful smile for the world to see without a lengthy series of procedures.

 Porcelain veneers are only cosmetic improvements for teeth, changing the shape, size, color, and such.
 Veneers do not add strength or function to damaged teeth.
 So, a tooth that is going to receive a veneer needs to be healthy.

 Porcelain crowns, on the other hand, return strength to teeth that are seriously damaged, decayed, or otherwise compromised.
 They can change the appearance of a tooth or teeth as veneers do, but they do so by completely covering the tooth all the way down to the gum line.

 Who Are the Ideal Candidates for Dental Veneers?

 It’s important to remember that porcelain veneers are a cosmetic procedure; they don’t solve underlying problems with the teeth.
 Instances of decay or problems with the gums need to be taken care of before veneers are applied.
 Serious problems with a tooth’s strength, such as an overly large filling that is compromising the tooth integrity, may require a crown instead of a veneer.

 Dr. Holbrook needs two appointments to place your porcelain veneers.
 During the first appointment, your teeth are prepared for the veneers.